gauravcodepro/go-hifi-profiler/README.md

  # provide the path to the pacbiohifi reads file
 ```
 - implementing a embed and also the cli so that it will take the merqury results and will run the concurrent primitives on the same.
-- writing a byte sticther that will stich the reads after adaptive filtering.
+- writing a byte stitcher that will stich the reads after adaptive filtering.

 Gaurav Sablok